yeshua453/website/blog/2024-03-06-flet-fastapi-and-async-api-improvements.md

 From very beginning of Flet life to serve web apps there was a built-in web server written in Go and called "Fletd".
 It's being started on the background when you run your app with `flet run --web`.
 Fletd was part of Flet Python wheel contributing a few megabytes to its size.
-Additionally, Python app was using WebSockets to talk to Fletd web server which was adding sometimes noticable overhead.
+Additionally, Python app was using WebSockets to talk to Fletd web server which was adding sometimes noticeable overhead.

 Then, in [Flet 0.10.0](/blog/flet-for-fastapi) we have added FastAPI support to build "serious" web apps using AsyncIO API.